pieroit/pieroit.github.io/design-a-logo-with-ai-stable-diffusion.md

 ## Text and fonts

 Lots of images contain literal text from the prompt: you can easily read "chicken" and "design".
-Sometimes words are mispelled, sometimes there are other words, featuring letters from other alphabets or never seen before.
-Sometimes visual and texts are heavily melted.
+Sometimes words are mispelled, featuring letters from other alphabets or never seen before.
+Sometimes visuals and texts are heavily melted.
 Also noteworthy are the variety of fonts and the overall compositions.

 ![image](img/Screenshot%20from%202022-08-27%2003-30-33.png)